Skip to main content

 CURE - A Hospital Simulator Game Cover

-CURE - A Hospital Simulator is a single player and multiplayer survival shooter game with economy and post-apocalyptic themes.
+CURE - A Hospital Simulator is a single player and multiplayer survival shooter game with a economy theme.
 It was developed by Sentinel Games and was released on November 20, 2025.
 It received positive reviews from players.

 Skip User Reviews